azzy13/gsnModelDemo/README.md

 ### How to view the model

 - Install 'GSN Assurance' extension in vscode.
-- This extension requires a Java 8+ installation available in path as java (or via the JAVA_HOME env. var).  version that's   confirmed to work is: openjdk version "11.0.20.1" 2023-08-24
+- This extension requires a Java 8+ installation available in path as java (or via the JAVA_HOME env. var).
+A version that's   confirmed to work is: openjdk version "11.0.20.1" 2023-08-24
 - Navigate to the 'model' folder and open model.gsn
 - Press Ctrl+Shift+P (on Windows) and search for 'GSN:Graph View'.
 This will visualize the model on a new tab.